Here are some key things you need to know about condoms.

 Condom before contact

-Always put on the condom before there's any contact between the penis and the vagina, mouth or anus.
+Always put on the condom correctly before there's any contact between the penis and the vagina, mouth or anus.

 New sex, new condom